-The following discussion and analysis is an overview of the financial position and activities of WGLT public radio station for the year ended June 30, 2022.
+The following discussion and analysis is an overview of the financial position and activities of WGLT public radio station for the year ended June 30, 2023.
 Management of the station has prepared the following discussion, and it should be read with the financial statements and related note disclosures which follow this section.

 WGLT is licensed to Illinois State University, an instrumentality of the State of Illinois, which is governed by a Board of Trustees, all of whom are appointed by the Governor and ratified by the Legislature, plus the president of Illinois State University.
+WGLT is part of the University's College of Arts and Sciences.